airlacodes/APIKit/README.md

 }
 ```

-Giving you the power to create SDK like access to the endpoint
+Giving you or your customers strongly typed access to an endpoint
 ```swift
 class ViewController: UIViewController {